 What you mean: Retarded is another semi-flexible slur.
 It is used synonymously with things one perceives as “stupid” (which is a derivative of the identity slur), unnecessary, wrong.
 It is also applied to people and actions by people perceived as “stupid,” unnecessary, or wrong, among other generalizations.

-Why is using that word so bad anyway?: Retardation differs from other intellectual disabilities in that it is not specific such as certain learning disabilities( like Dyslexia, Dysgraphia and Dyscalculia), and is not developed later in life (such as dementia).
+Why is using that word so bad anyway?: Retardation differs from other intellectual disabilities in that it is not specific such as certain learning disabilities( like Dyslexia, Dysgraphia, and Dyscalculia), and is not developed later in life (such as dementia).
 In the not-so-distant past, Retarded individuals were looked upon as a burden to their family and society.
-Because of this were “institutionalized.”
+Because of this, they were “institutionalized.”
 When Eugenics was big in the science world, mentally retarded folks were forcibly sterilized, so they couldn’t bear children who, it was presumed, would also be retarded.
 That is, more people “unfit” for society.
 When retarded is used as a slur to describe people and actions, it is not simply expressing disagreement or distaste.
-It is saying this thing was so asinine, that question so silly, that its comparable to having an intellectual disability–and thus saying that retardation is so deplorable, so bad, so awful, that it constitutes use as an insult.
+It is saying this thing was so asinine, that question so silly, that it’s comparable to having an intellectual disability–and thus saying that retardation is so deplorable, so bad, so awful, that it constitutes use as an insult.
 Similar to other identity slurs, there is the implication that one should separate or distance themselves, their opinions, actions, experiences from it.
 Whether one means offense to mentally retarded individuals or doesn’t even realize it is being used as an insult, the commonality of the term as an identity slur proves violently ableist views of retardation are alive and real.
 This word has become so ingrained in society as a slur, it has lost all of its original meaning.
-The medical world as well as the disability community no loner uses this term at all.
+The medical world as well as the disability community no longer4 uses this term at all.

 What you could be saying: Short-sighted, daft, hackneyed, nonsensical, platitudinous, hokey